Hero Image

 RCCD's Online Teaching Certification Requirements

-All faculty who wish to teach online and hybrid courses need to complete one (1) of the options below to earn Online Teaching Certification within our District.
-Certification is valid for three (3) years, after which faculty will need to earn Recertification every three (3) years.
+RCCD's Academic Senate approved (May 2021) new requirements to earn Online Teaching Certification.
+All faculty who wish to teach online and hybrid courses need to complete one (1) of the options below to earn DE Certification.
+DE Certification is valid for three (3) years, after which faculty will need to earn Recertification every three (3) years.

 • Creating Accessible Course Content (4 weeks, 40 hours, facilitated)